Taaji/data-structures/data-structures/README.md

-Data structure implementations in C++
+Data structure implementations in C